 Key project elements include bringing the museum’s renowned educational programs to the center of the campus, expanding gallery spaces for growing collections, including Design and Western American art, completing Ponti’s original vision for visitor access to stunning 7th-floor views, exterior site improvements, and updating environmental and other key systems to current-generation technology.

-Images: Proposed architectural rendering of North Building from the Cultural Center Complex Garage.
+Images: Sharon and J. Landis Martin.
+Anna and John J. Sie.
+Photo by Steve Peterson.
+Proposed architectural rendering of North Building from the Cultural Center Complex Garage.
 Proposed architectural rendering of an aerial view of the North Building at dusk.
+Rendering of the planned west terrace outside the Helen and Arthur E. Johnson Galleries of Western American Art.
 Courtesy of Fentress Architects and Machado Silvetti.
 Background photo of the North Building © Wayne Thom.
 Homepage photo of North Building at sunset © James Florio.